When We Die

 By Alan on Apr 18 in Blog tagged attack, body, commandments, eternity, Father, female, forgiveness, gender, Glory of God, God's plan, heritage, House of the Lord, Jesus Christ, male, marriage, mother, priesthood, proclamation, Proclamation To The World, responsible, selfishness, sexual purity, society, spirit, Strengthen, temple, The Family, together, transgression, under attack, warning, work | 1 Comment

-“All across the world families are falling apart.
+YES!
+“All across the world families are pulling and falling apart.
 The place to begin to improve society is in the home.
 Children do, for the most part, what they are taught.
 We are trying to make the world better by making the family stronger”, said President Gordon B. Hinckley at the general Relief Society meeting in September 1995 who explained why we have been given “The Family: A Proclamation to the World” now!
 Since that time, it has been reprinted in many languages for families throughout the world.
 It has also been presented to government leaders in many lands.

 Look around at our communities and nation today and you will understand why we need to heed the counsel and warning from our prophets and the scriptures and remember that “The Family is central to God’s plan.”